Should I State or Should I Show? Aligning AI with Human Preferences: Results

+To benchmark the performance of these AI agents in our setting, we empirically estimate an expected utility (EU) model with CRRA risk preferences using subjects' choices in Part I. We then use the estimated risk parameters to predict subjects' choices in Part II (see Appendix \ref{app:eut} for details).
+We find that on average, the EU model achieves a match rate of 75\%, which is statistically indistinguishable from that of Data-AI (paired $t$-test: $t = 1.05$, $p = 0.295$).
+At the subject-question level, Data-AI also aligns more closely with the EU model than Prompt-AI does, coinciding with the EU prediction 80\% of the time, compared to 73\% for Prompt-AI.
+Thus, the predictive performance of Data-AI is comparable to that of a standard structural model of risk preferences.

-\paragraph{Subject-level Heterogeneity.} To examine who benefits more from providing the AI agent with revealed-preference information, we classify subjects based on their answers to the two sets of three behavioral questions.
-Specifically, subjects are classified based on the number of times they exhibit the (reverse) common ratio or (reverse) common consequence effects: in total, 24\% of subjects exhibit none of these patterns, while the remaining 76\% exhibit at least one.
-Note that each set of behavioral questions contains the possibility of a (reverse) common ratio effect and (reverse) common consequence effect.
-Since we have two sets of behavioral questions, in sum there are four possible observable effects.
+To examine who benefits more from providing the AI agent with revealed-preference information, we classify subjects based on their answers to the two sets of three behavioral questions.
+Specifically, subjects are classified based on the number of times they exhibit the (reverse) common ratio or (reverse) common consequence effects.
+Note that each set of behavioral questions contains the possibility of one (reverse) common ratio effect and one (reverse) common consequence effect.
+Since we have two sets of behavioral questions, in total there are four possible observable effects.
+Overall, 25\% of subjects exhibited none of these behavioral patterns, 52\% of subjects exhibited one or two, and 23\% of subjects exhibited three or four.